-There are a few critical elements that go into making the perfect turtle pond.
+There's a few critical elements that go into making the perfect turtle pond.
 The first and perhaps most important one is plants.
 Turtles are omnivores, and plants make up an essential part of their diet.
 In addition to being food for turtles, plants provide a place for them to hide, to nest, and they provide the shade that turtles need to regulate their body temperature.

 The perfect turtle pond will also have some shallow sloped sides for ease of entering and exiting the water.
 Think of it like a boating ramp, but for turtles.
 A mix of small, medium and large rocks in the pond provides a good variety of areas with little nooks and coves to attract an assortment of critters.
 Turtles like it best where they feel safe, so creating some nice coves along the banks where they can nestle down and wait for tasty insects to come by will increase your chances of attracting a resident turtle to your pond.

-By following this advice you will maximize your chances of attracting turtles to your pond and keeping them so happy they don’t feel the need to leave.
+By following this advice, you will maximize your chances of attracting turtles to your pond and keeping them so happy they don’t feel the need to leave.
 Even with the happiest turtles in the most ideal turtle ponds, without a mate they may still need to leave and answer their biological instincts.
 With the proper preparations and a bit of luck, they are most likely to return and share more time with you in your backyard pond!